hcheng99/maxLRT/README.md

 #### uniform enrollment

-The parameters are taken from an example from paper - Lu (2021)
+Three commonly used methods based on logrank test under proportional hazards The parameters are taken from an example from paper - Lu (2021)

 ``` r
 t_enrl <- 5